 and a creative approach to planning, home, work and networks of

 Let us know if you would like to host a workshop in your area.
 Read more about the program.

-TxP2P Advocacy Network provides group and one-on-one training on advocating for children with disabilities, chronic illness, and other special health care needs.
+TxP2P Advocacy Network provides group and one-on-one training on advocating for children and adults with disabilities, chronic and mental health conditions and other health care needs.
 The parents, professionals, or other interested parties come to us with an issue they want to change.
 Our Policy Specialists lead them through determining who they need to approach on the issue, learn how to make the contacts, write talking points, build a coalition to support them, and begin to advocate for their issue.
 Learn more about TxP2P Advocacy Network.

 Our weekly Advocacy Calls are Wednesdays at 7:30 p.m.
 CST